ptomato/sandbox/gjs-memory-leaks/async-intro.md

 loop.run();
 ```

 On the topic of GSignals and performance, it's worth noting that a global lock is acquired for [signal handler lookup][gsignal-lock].
-If you are subclassing a GObject it can be more performant to override the default handler using vfuncs, especially with signals like `GtkWidget::draw` which can be called frequently:
+If you are subclassing a GObject it can be more performant to override the default handler using vfuncs, especially with signals that can be called frequently, like `GtkWidget::draw`:

 ```js
 var MyWidget = GObject.registerClass({